Creating and managing problem investigations

 Creating problem investigations and known errors

 Smart IT provides an easy way to initiate problem and known error tickets.The problem coordinator initiates a problem investigation by creating a problem ticket in Smart IT.
-Refer to Creating incidents, service requests, and work orders and Overview of information displayed on a ticket in Smart IT for detailed information about creating and viewing tickets in Smart IT.
+For detailed information about creating and viewing tickets in Smart IT, see Creating incidents, service requests, and work orders and Overview of information displayed on a ticket in Smart IT.

 You can also relate problem investigations and known errors to other tickets so they appear on the Related Items tab of the related ticket.
-Refer to Relating items to the current ticket for information about relating tickets to other items.
+See Relating items to the current ticket for information about relating tickets to other items.

 To create problem investigations and known errors